 Becky hit it right on the nose, most people follow trends by buying things from mainstream shops, and mainstream shops only carry the current trends.
 There are those who follow the RTW runway shows and purposefully follow trends, but most just go with what they like.

-Fashion and style blogs, retailer newsletters, look books, fashion magazines, and of course, Chictopia!posted almost 3 years ago
+Fashion and style blogs, retailer newsletters, look books, fashion magazines, and of course, Chictopia!posted over 3 years ago